-Whatever may happen after death, we know that our lives continue in the memory of those who loved us and those who our lives touched.
+As Unitarian Universalists, we know that our lives continue after we die in the memory of those who loved us, and those whom our lives touched.